 The button accordion also became a popular instrument for traditional music in the late nineteenth century.
 In the videos below, Sharon Shannon plays some tunes on accordion with three fiddlers, and the Boys of the Hock play two reels — "Toss the Feathers/Jenny's Chickens"

 In traditional Irish music, two reels (or two jigs) are ordinarily played without pause, mostly in traditional pairings, as with "Toss the Feathers" and "Jenny's Chickens."
 (Compare Killoran's version in the video above.)
 Boys of the Hock' are a band in Athens, Georgia, led by fiddler Lynn Shaw and guitarist Rusty Smith and joined by other players on an ad hoc basis.
 In this video they are joined by Tim Hogan, bodhran; Sean O'Malley, flute; and Ed Newman, hammered dulcimer.
-The Boys play weekly sessions at a local brewing company pub.
+The Boys play weekly sessions locally, record, and tour.

 TRADITIONAL DANCE MUSICThe heart of traditional Irish instrumental music is the vast body of dance tunes that have been passed down from the eighteenth century.
 In the United States, the dances and dance tunes introduced by Irish immigrants were main ingredients in the mix of traditions that spawned uniquely American forms of music and dance.
 The Irish dance tune repertory centers on three folk dances — the reel, the jig, and the hornpipe.
 Reels are by far the most numerous type and the most often played.
 Reels are fast paced with onrushing eighth-note motion.
 Jigs are played in a lilting 6/8 or 9/8 time.
 The slower paced hornpipes are the least common type.
 All of the dances and dance tunes are structured in eight-measure sections in the form AABBAABB, sometimes with an added CC section.